arachne-framework/arachne-docs/docs/tutorials/http-requests.md

 <h1>Handling HTTP Requests</h1>

 This tutorial extends the project started in the [getting started tutorial](creating-a-project.md) and adds the Pedestal module.
-It shows how to define and start a HTTP server, and handle incoming HTTP requests using custom handlers functions.
+It shows how to define and start an HTTP server, and handle incoming HTTP requests using custom handlers functions.

 You can find the complete source code used in this tutorial on [Github](https://github.com/arachne-framework/arachne-docs/tree/master/tutorial-code/http-requests).